-In 1974 I was living on the Sacred Valley of the Incas in Peru, immersed in the history of the Incas and the story of the conquest.
+In 1974 I had been living on the Sacred Valley of Peru for several years, immersed in the history of the Incas and the story of the conquest.
 The more I learned, the greater became my determination to see for myself what I had only read about in books.
 So early one spring morning I left my house in the old mill of Urpihuaylla to embark on a three-week journey to Vilcabamba.
 As travelling companions I took two horses: Cariblanco, a chestnut paso fino stallion, and Q’orisumac, a palomino packhorse.
 This is the story of that trip.
 The pages that follow are a transcription of my notes, evening scribbles written in a damp tent found in an old and stained spiral-bound notebook that has lain buried amongst old papers for over forty years.

 Sunday 13 October — day 1

 It is the crack of dawn and the two horses are ready to go.
 Q’orisumac’s load fits comfortably on his back.
-He’s carrying all my gear: tent, sleeping bag, kerosene lamp, Primus stove, cooking materials and other personal effects, as well as fish hooks and spools of fishing line, mirrors and sewing implements, salt and other items with which to barter with the natives.
+He’s carrying all my gear: tent, sleeping bag, kerosene lamp, cooking materials and other personal effects as well as fish hooks and spools of fishing line, mirrors and sewing implements, salt and other items with which to barter with the natives.
 Cariblanco is saddled and has been snorting impatiently, eager to leave.
 I mount and lead the packhorse across the stream, down the trail through the village of Taray and into the Sacred Valley, where the Vilcanota River wends its way downstream to feed the Amazon.
-The few people about at this hour are campesinos in their fields, tending neat rows of young corn in tidy plots beside the river.
+There are few people about at this hour but I observe some campesinos in their fields, tending neat rows of young corn in tidy plots beside the river.
 Smoke wafts from the scattered farmhouses as people prepare their breakfast and birdsong fills the air.
-Thick scotch broom bushes line the trail and their yellow flowers’ sweet scent follows us down the valley.
+Thick retama bushes line the trail, and their yellow flowers’ sweet scent follows us down the valley.

 Flanked by tall peaks, the fertile Sacred Valley of the Incas is a kilometre-wide expanse bordering the Vilcanota (Sacred River: Huilcamayo in Quechua), known further downstream as the Urubamba.
-Its hundred-kilometre length is bordered by extensive Inca terracing and numerous archaeological sites, testament to its importance during the Empire.
-Long the favoured spot for royal Inca estates and country homes, its lower elevation and mild climate makes it ideal for the cultivation of maize, the prestige crop for the Incas, from which the fermented drink chicha is made and still consumed by the Indians in large quantities at their numerous ceremonial feasts.
+Its hundred-kilometre length is bordered by extensive Inca terracing as well as numerous archaeological sites, testament to its importance during the Empire.
+Long the favoured spot for royal Inca estates and country homes, its lower elevation and mild climate makes it ideal for the cultivation of maize, the prestige crop for the Incas, from which they made chicha, a fermented drink still consumed by the Indians in large quantities at their numerous ceremonial feasts.

-Three leagues* downstream is the small town of Calca, once the palace of Manco Inca and today the administrative capital of the Valley.
-There’s a wide square at its centre and we tie up outside the ‘Quinta Malagy’ for a breakfast of eggs and toast.
-Several hours later we arrive at the town of Urubamba, behind which a trail leads up a canyon to the nevado Chicón.
-We follow it to the Casa Chicón, an old farmhouse that half a dozen Brazilian women have rented for the season and I have taken them up on their invitation to visit.
+A couple of leagues* down the valley is the small town of Calca, once the palace of Manco Inca and today the administrative capital of the Valley.
+There’s a wide square at its centre and we tie up outside the ‘Quinta Malagy’ where we’re served a breakfast of eggs and toast.
+We continue down the valley, arriving several hours later at the town of Urubamba, behind which a trail leads up a canyon to the nevado Chicón.
+We follow it to the Casa Chicón, an old farmhouse that half a dozen Brazilian women have rented for the season and I have taken them up on their offer to visit.
 But finding them down with some kind of intestinal flu, I spend the afternoon sipping their raspberry wine while listening with half an ear to Consuelo complain about the general state of things, distracted by the screeching of thousands of green parakeets nesting in the trees outside.
 Great flocks of birds from the lowlands come to nest and breed in the valley, attracted by Urubamba’s year-long spring-like weather, and the noise they make at day’s end is deafening.

 Monday 14 October — day 2

 With promises to return, I give my fond farewells to the ladies and ride into the charming colonial town of Urubamba.
-White-washed houses with Spanish tile roofs border a broad square shaded by an assortment of palms and cedars.
+White-washed houses with Spanish tile roofs border a broad square shaded by numerous trees.
 Down a side street I find the market, where I tie up the horses to enjoy a fruit juice at a vendor’s stand.
-Further down the valley, up the Yanahuara canyon, live Carl and Tina Bernstein, a couple of American expatriates who have been living in the Valley for several years.
-They greet my arrival with beers and tamales and, while Tina prepares lunch, I tell them about the journey I have embarked on.
-They’re both keen to learn more and we spend several hours looking over maps, discussing the trails and comparing notes on the history of the Incas, a subject about which Carl knows much.
+Further down the valley, in the Yanahuara canyon, Carl and Tina Bernstein have a house and they greet my arrival with beers and tamales.
+Tina prepares lunch while I tell them about my trip.
+They’re both keen to learn more and we spend several hours discussing the trails and the history of the Incas, of which Carl knows much.